kyma-project/kyma/docs/headless-cms/11-02-asyncapi-service.md

 | `cms_services_handle_mutation_status_code` | counter | Specifies a number of different HTTP response status codes in a given time series. |
 | `cms_services_handle_mutation_status_code` | counter | Specifies a number of different HTTP response status codes in a given time series. |

-Apart from the custom metrics, the CMS AsyncAPI Service also exposes:
+Apart from the custom metrics, the CMS AsyncAPI Service also exposes default Prometheus metrics for [Go applications](https://prometheus.io/docs/guides/go-application/).

-- default metrics instrumented by [kubebuilder](https://book.kubebuilder.io/).
-- default Prometheus metrics for [Go applications](https://prometheus.io/docs/guides/go-application/).

 See the [Monitoring](/components/monitoring) documentation to learn more about monitoring and metrics in Kyma.